trilliumyogacenter/trilliumyogacenter.github.io/_posts/misc/2015-07-01-Information-for-Beginners.markdown

 Students will need to sign a release before their first class.

 ##Payment
 We offer two options for payment.
 Students may purchase a 10-class card for $120 dollars or a single class card for $15.
 A10-class card can be used for any ongoing class, so you may try a variety of classes or go to the same class for 10 sessions.
-We accept cash or checks; at this time.
+We accept cash or checks.

 ##Food
 Yoga is best practiced 1-2 ours after a light meal.
 If you do eat before class, please limit yourself to something minimal, such as a piece of fruit or a yogurt.
-Please do not bring food the studio.
+Please do not bring food into the studio.

 ##Water
 Feel free to bring a closed water bottle with you to class.
 As a health matter, we encourage people to drink plenty of water.
 We do not sell disposable water bottles.